 - In a cast-iron skillet over medium heat, heat about 2 tablespoons of oil.
 Add potatoes and cook, stirring occasionally, for about 5 to 6 minutes or until tender and slightly browned.
 With a slotted spoon, remove from pan and drain on paper towels.

 - Add beaten eggs, swirling them around the pan.
 Continue to cook for about 1 minute or until eggs are set on the edges but still loose on top.
-Sprinkle top with cheese and transfer skillet in oven and bake in a 400 F oven for about 10 minutes or until frittata is slightly golden and set in middle.
+Sprinkle top with cheese and transfer skillet to oven.
+Bake at 400 F for about 10 minutes or until frittata is slightly golden and set in middle.
 Cut into wedges to serve.3.2.2925

 Sausage and Spinach Spanish Frittata